 Recently in the Division of Social Sciences...

-- On Saturday, April 23, the Jacksonville United Nations ASsociation hosted an event with guest speaker Ed Coyle on the "Globalization of Terrorism in the Middle East."
+April 23, 2016: On Saturday, April 23, the Jacksonville United Nations ASsociation hosted an event with guest speaker Ed Coyle on the "Globalization of Terrorism in the Middle East."
 Mr. Coyle was the Foreign Counterintelligence Representative to the Supreme Allied Command Atlantic (SACLANT/NATO) and an inaugural member of the Jacksonville Joint Terrorism Task Force and the Florida Regional Domestic Security Task Force.
-The even took place at the Marine Science Research Institute on the JU campus.
+The event took place at the Marine Science Research Institute on the JU campus.

 - Shelley Grant was honored for teaching

 - Sherri Jackson was honored for University Service